Moorlach Strikes a Blow at Free Speech

 We’d like to know what you think of this issue?
 Should a governmental body, whose purpose it is to listen and serve the public, be allowed to unnecessarily limit the right of the public to address them simply for the sake of expediency?

 Posted on December 8, 2012, in County Government, In the News, orange county, politics and tagged bill campbell, first amendment rights, free speech advocate, government suppression, John Moorlach, OC Board of Supervisors.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Moorlach Strikes a Blow at Free Speech.